Etch E-sign

 The createEtchPacket

-GraphQL mutation allows you to create and send a signature Packet in a single API call.
+GraphQL mutation allows you to create and send a signature packet in a single API call.
 This is the most common, and often the only, signature-related API mutation you will need.

 Signature requests can orchestrated via email notifications (the default), or optionally via an "embedded" page which you can send them to directly.